Dhruv-m-Shah/Riot-Discord-Bot/README.md

 - Email me me at: dsds4450@gmail.com or create a Github Issue.

 ## Credits
-Thanks to Alex, Anthony, Jaxen, and Nethu for helping me develop this bot.
+Thanks to my friends Alex, Anthony, Jaxen, and Nethu for their continous input and suggestions to improve the bot.

 ## How it works
 Backend is developed using NodeJS leveraging the DiscordJS and RIOT APIs.
 When a user types a command into discord, the command is processed and a HTTP request is sent to the RIOT API.
 Graphs are generated using [plotly](https://plotly.com/nodejs/) and info-graphics are generated through nodejs [canvas](https://www.npmjs.com/package/canvas).
 App was deployed on Heroku.